thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 range, effects of end coils and nonuniform coil pitch influence the accuracy of analytical predictions.

-For compression springs, the REPORT 2 command will produce an informational message any time that more than 80 % of available deflection (%_AVAIL_DEFLECT) is used at the second load point.
-Note that the default startup file supplied with ODOP:Spring (STARTUP.DSN) has
+For compression springs, the REPORT 2 menu item will produce an informational message any time that more than 80 % of available deflection (%\_AVAIL\_DEFLECT) is used at the second load point.
+Note that the default start point (startup) supplied with ODOP:Spring has
-%_AVAIL_DEFLECT constrained to be less than 90.0, thus in the "as supplied" condition, ODOP:Spring will frequently select designs that produce this message.
+%\_AVAIL\_DEFLECT constrained to be less than 90.0, thus in the "as supplied" condition, ODOP:Spring will frequently select designs that produce this message.